 Please note that it's also possible to create a simple Posts module that uses Ajax filters without using the unique Ajax Filtering method described above.
-You can, in fact, place some Ajax Filters next to the Posts module on the page thanks to the Page Builder; the only caution you must have is to indicate a particular class to the Row container, screenshot :
+You can, in fact, place some Ajax Filters next to the Posts module on the page thanks to the Page Builder; the only caution you must have is to indicate a particular class to the Row container, and one single Posts module in the Row container, screenshot :

 - Insert a Posts module;